Skip to main content Skip to footer

 Mayor's Arts Awards

-Nominations for Mayor's Arts Awards are currently closed.
+Nominations for the Mayor's Arts Awards are open!

-The Mayor’s Arts Awards recognize outstanding artistic achievements and remarkable contributions to the arts.
+The Mayor’s Arts Awards recognize outstanding artistic achievements and significant contributions to the arts and the community.

 1. Creator Award: